 Our unique scheduling: The Straus Institute offers a variety of course formats for the working professional including one-week intensives, full semester evening courses and two-weekend courses.

 Courses available on the Malibu campus usually meet once a week in the late afternoons and evenings Monday, Tuesday and Wednesday during the Fall and Spring Semester, as well as two weekend formats on Thursday and Friday evening from 6:00 - 9:30 pm and all day Saturday.
 Summer courses are structured in a one-week intensive or two weekend format; the one week intensive courses will meet for 41/2 full days.
-Courses are offered at the Orange County campus, across the street from the John Wayne Airport, in a two weekend format.
 For a complete schedule of dispute resolution courses, visit Course Schedules.

 The Straus Institute is the most consistently ranked #1 dispute resolution program in the nation!
 Straus has been recognized for excellence in dispute resolution education by the Ninth Circuit Court of Appeals, the Academy of American Civil Trial Mediators, the International Academy of Mediators, the California Dispute Resolution Council, and the US News and World Report magazines.